-EXCEPTION!
-The following are not intermediaries:
+EXCEPTION: The following are not intermediaries:

-- → the candidate - the spouse, domestic partner, parents, children, or siblings of a contributor - fundraising agents retained by your campaign - full-time campaign staff (paid or volunteer) - postal workers and delivery messengers - the members of a "host committee" for a campaign-sponsored event (for contributions raised at that fundraiser)
+- the candidate - the spouse, domestic partner, parents, children, or siblings of a contributor - fundraising agents retained by your campaign - full-time campaign staff (paid or volunteer) - postal workers and delivery messengers - → the members of a "host committee" for a campaign-sponsored event (for contributions raised at that fundraiser)

 You must obtain a completed intermediary statement from each intermediary.
-You must also obtain contribution documentation as described earlier in this chapter for every intermediated contribution.
-Contributions intermediated by individuals doing business with the City will not be matched with public funds.
+You must also obtain contribution documentation as described earlier in this chapter for each intermediated contribution.
+Intermediaries must not deposit contributions into their own personal account.